lqb2/blog/_posts/2019-03-15-annual-reflection-review.md

 ## content

-* i had a MASSIVE list of activities to choose from. i knew it couldn't possibly finish it all, but that wasn't the point. at the time of the retreat, i didn't have them categorized but in hindsight, i think the categories (each of which may have had 1-15 specific tasks that i did or didn't do) were:
+* i had a MASSIVE list of activities to choose from. i knew it couldn't possibly finish it all, but that wasn't the point. at the time of the retreat, i didn't have them categorized but in hindsight, i think the categories (each of which may have had 1-15 specific tasks) were:
     * review time spent
     * review money spent
     * review my systems, tools, and frameworks (bullet journal, calendar systems, friend zones, etc)